Le Truc Docs 2.5.0

 })

-- The component sets hidden and disabled states of buttons and updates the text of the
+• The component sets hidden and disabled states of buttons.

-Full Example#
+Full Catalog Example#

-Here's how everything comes together:
+Here is how everything comes together:

-No custom events are needed – state flows naturally!
+No custom events are needed.
+State flows naturally.

 Shop